AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/understanding-elements-and-variables-in-guided-templates.md

 ## Elements  {#elements}

 Elements are the different pieces of content that make up a landing page.
-They can be images, text, or Marketo assets.&nbsp;
+They can be images, text, or Marketo assets.

 ![](assets/image2015-5-20-14-3a57-3a55.png)